 - Development of model (mandatory) local government codes, ordinances and programs that local governments can modify as needed, adopt, and implement.
 These would include tiers of codes beyond Title 24 (see the Residential and Commercial Chapters.) - Development of sample local ordinances for point-of-sale and other point-of-transaction energy efficiency requirements and building energy ratings that must be disclosed at these points.
-(This strategy may require additional legal authorization.) - Development of sample local government programs to reward projects that voluntarily exceed State and local minimum energy codes by expedited permitting, entitlement approval processes, favorable fee structures, and other favorable actions for qualifying green buildings and developments.
+(This strategy may require additional legal authorization.) - Development of sample local government programs to reward projects that voluntarily exceed state and local minimum energy codes by expedited permitting, entitlement approval processes, favorable fee structures, and other favorable actions for qualifying green buildings and developments. - Focused and sustained outreach support for local governments to inform them about the model standards and ordinances and provide assistance in developing, adopting, and implementing "reach" standards.

-- Focused and sustained outreach support for local governments to inform them about the model standards and ordinances and provide assistance in developing, adopting, and implementing "reach" standards. - Networking tools to allow local governments on a peer-to-peer basis to share information and experiences on adopting and implementing "reach" standards and programs. - Policies that support utility efforts to assist local government development and implementation of "reach" standards or point of sale ordinances. - Leadership recognition of elected officials and local governments that adopt and implement "reach" standards and other programs. - Linkage of emission reductions from "reach" standards and programs to CARB's AB 32 implementation strategies.
+- Networking tools to allow local governments on a peer-to-peer basis to share information and experiences on adopting and implementing "reach" standards and programs. - Policies that support utility efforts to assist local government development and implementation of "reach" standards or point of sale ordinances. - Leadership recognition of elected officials and local governments that adopt and implement "reach" standards and other programs. - Linkage of emission reductions from "reach" standards and programs to CARB's AB 32 implementation strategies.

-Implementation Plan and Timeline Strategies Near Term 2009 - 2011 Mid Term 2012 - 2015 Long Term 2016 - 2020 1-1: Develop, adopt and implement model building energy codes (and/or other green codes) more stringent than Title 24's requirements, on both a mandatory and voluntary basis; adopt one or two additional tiers of increasing stringency.
-Develop model codes and tiers in conjunction with existing energy and green building rating systems.
-Gain consensus of leading designers and builders on "reach" levels Launch statewide campaign for adoption Expand percent of cities and counties adopting codes; monitor effectiveness and upgrade model codes.
-Expand to statewide program.
-1-2: Establish expedited permitting and entitlement approval processes, fee structures and other incentives for green buildings and other above-code developments.
-Develop sample programs Enact needed local laws; Put implementing processes, fee structures, and other incentives in place statewide by 12/2011.
-Ongoing improvement and refinement.
-Ongoing improvement and refinement.
-1-3: Develop, adopt and implement model point-of-sale and other point-of transactions relying on building ratings to increase efficiency in existing buildings.
-Develop model codes and programs in 2009.
-Launch pilot programs in 2010.
-Implement statewide building energy ratings disclosure system by 6/2012.
-Implement requirements beyond disclosure, such as ratings and/or energy upgrades at sale of properties by 1/2013.
-1-4: Create assessment districts or other mechanisms so property owners can fund EE through local bonds and pay back on property taxes; develop other local EE financing tools.
-Develop model mechanisms for funding sources.
-Establish model loan mechanisms.
-Launch in pilot cities.
-Expand percent of cities and counties adopting local financing mechanisms.
-Expand statewide 1-5: Develop broad education program and peer-to-peer support to local govt's to adopt and implement model "reach" codes and/or point of sale policies.
-Fund statewide energy efficiency liaison to local gov't associations Develop information campaign on mechanics and benefits of model programs, targeting local gov't decision- makers and community leaders.
-Establish leadership recognition programs.
-Expand content and geographical reach of information campaign.
-Ongoing 1-6: Link emission reductions from "reach" codes and similar programs to CARB's AB 32 program and to local gov't CEQA responsibilities.
-CARB adopts regulation providing local gov't emission reduction credit for "reach" standards State Attorney General and Office of Planning &amp; Research provide guidance on using CEQA authority to target energy and GHG savings in LG development authority Identify best practices and incorporate into local programs and policies Ongoing
+Implementation Plan and Timeline Strategies Near Term Mid Term Long Term 1-1: Develop, adopt and implement model building energy codes (and/or other green codes) more stringent than Title 24's requirements, on both a mandatory and voluntary basis; adopt one or two additional tiers of increasing stringency 2009 - 2011 Develop model codes and tiers in conjunction with existing energy and green building rating systems Gain consensus of leading designers and builders on "reach" levels Launch statewide campaign for adoption 2012 - 2015 Expand percent of cities and counties adopting codes; monitor effectiveness and upgrade model codes 2016 - 2020 • Expand to statewide program 1-2: Establish expedited permitting and entitlement approval processes, fee structures and other incentives for green buildings and other above-code developments Develop sample programs Enact needed local laws Put implementing processes, fee structures, and other incentives in place statewide by 12/2011 Ongoing improvement and refinement Ongoing improvement and refinement 1-3: Develop, adopt and implement model point-of-sale and other point-of transactions relying on building ratings to increase efficiency in existing buildings Develop model codes and programs in 2009 Launch pilot programs in 2010 Implement statewide building energy ratings disclosure system by 6/2012 Implement requirements beyond disclosure, such as ratings and/or energy upgrades at sale of properties by 1/2013 1-4: Create assessment districts or other mechanisms so property owners can fund EE through local bonds and pay back on property taxes; develop other local EE financing tools Develop model mechanisms for funding sources Establish model loan mechanisms Launch in pilot cities Expand percent of cities and counties adopting local financing mechanisms Expand statewide 1-5: Develop broad education program and peer-to-peer support to local govt's to adopt and implement model "reach" codes and/or point of sale policies Fund statewide energy efficiency liaison to local gov't associations Develop information campaign on mechanics and benefits of model programs, targeting local gov't decision- makers and community leaders Establish leadership recognition programs Expand content and geographical reach of information campaign Ongoing